 This city of spectacular canals and cobblestone streets seems to have been raided by the voluminous tourist crowd.
 While the local residents are only 850000, tourists are many times this number.
 By 2025, the expected number of visitors would be 23 million.
 Consequences are painful with overcrowded city squares, high rentals and congestion.
 Try visiting in offseason from November to February.

 This beautiful island known for picturesque coral reefs is a favorite cruise ship destination.
 Overcrowding of scuba divers to reefs has damaged much of its past glory.
 Rest of the reefs have been savaged by tourist boats and spent fuel they pump into water.

 Talk of overtourism in cities, and New York automatically falls into the list.
-High-end hotels, good food, shopping arcades and pulsating nightlife have been a powerful beacon for people around the world.
+High-end hotels, good food, shopping arcades, RV rental New York and pulsating nightlife have been a powerful beacon for people around the world.
 Currently, the NYC features 113000 hotel rooms, and expected to mount to 137000 by 2019.
 Sometimes NYC is thought as a city for tourists only where the needs and preferences of locals take a backseat.